phanhuudinh/RealEstate/DataTable.md

-Fill data cho Datatable từ server side
+Fill data for Datatable from server side
 ==========
 ## Client side
 ### HTML